icerpc/icerpc-docs/pages/getting-started/installation/existing-project.md

 ---
-title: Add IceRPC using using NuGet
+title: Adding IceRPC to an existing project
 ---

 IceRPC for C# is distributed as [NuGet] packages.
 To add IceRPC to an existing